DS-560/ENSO_forecast/index.md

 For more details see [ Download Gantt Chart of ENSO_forecast](https://ds-560.github.io/ENSO_forecast/PROJECT_GANTT_CHART.xlsx).

 **Milestone**
-- Electing a project manager for our team
+- Electing a project manager
 - Deliver the sildes for the 1st meeting
 - Meet with our instructor (1st meeting)
 - Create and deliver the sildes for the 2nd meeting